 copied and developed using your specifications, your marketing, and

 even you own tooling.
-Imagine parts made from your tooling being sold
+Imagine parts made from your tooling being

-time you relase proprietary
+Risks: Any time you relase proprietary

 or secret technology to an offshore supplier, you run the risk of

 finding your technology being shared with your competitors - at home

 shipping costs, machining and other secondary processes.
 And don't

-forget commonly overlooked travel time and expenses which add to part
+forget commonly overlooked travel time and expenses which add to

-cancellations are virtually impossible.
+all.
+Short-term cancellations are virtually impossible.

 Dies and Frequent need for New Dies:

 of tooling life, often fail prematurely, forcing you to pay

 unnecessarily again and again for new tooling.

-of liability for any company using offshore die casters
+of liability for any company using offshore die casters and other

-that may contain dangerous amounts of lead or other toxins.
+may contain dangerous amounts of lead or other toxins.
 Such

 materials incorporated into products can lead to product failures

 and product recalls and can amount to high risks and costly legal

 Due Before You See Products: Due

 to advance payment requirements, you must pay for parts first before

 you even get to see them and you have no right to review shipments

 Quality Castings - No Responsibility: Not

 only are bad quality castings common, but you have to pay for

 castings before you receive them and you tak the risks and financial

 responsibility for bad quality casting supplied by offshore sources.